skrungy/KevEng/README.md

 tl;dr: everything is structured like ass rn, when there is more it will be set up more complicated but more organized tl;dr tldr: lazy ass

+# USING
+Python is weird when it comes to importing, so downloading this module (or package, i dont know) and using it requires adding the search path.
+This is usually done by doing

+import sys
+sys.path.append("path/to/project/")

+Future reference if you can't install this with pip (because i cant shoot that far man)

+# PREQUISITES
+You need pygame, I'll probably make a setup.py to install it or something idk